ZachBray/simple-binary-encoding-wiki/Design-Principles.md

 SBE schemas support the concept of an offset that defines the starting position of a field within a message.
 It is assumed the messages are encapsulated within a framing protocol on 8 byte boundaries.
 To achieve compact and efficient messages the fields should be sorted in order by type and descending size.

+### Backwards Compatibility

+In a large enterprise, or across enterprises, it is not always possible to upgrade all systems at the same time.
+For communication to continue working the message formats have to be backwards compatible, i.e. an older system should be able to read a newer version of the same message and vice versa.

+An extension mechanism is designed into SBE which allows for the introduction of new optional fields within a message that the new systems can use while the older systems ignore them until upgrade.
+If new mandatory fields are required or a fundamental structural change is required then a message type must be employed because it is no longer a semantic extension of an existing message type.